pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-advanced-route/README.md

 - Potion to near full HP
 - Toss Antidote if you haven't already

+> Swap HA to slot 1 either after Leer on Rat or after Leer on Ekans
+> Alternatively swap HA to slot 1 turn 1 on BC2 (slightly slower)

-Shorts Guy: [1-17 Potion on Rat]
+Shorts Guy:
-- Rat:
-	- Leer + HA x2
+- Rat: Leer + HA x2 (potion if under 18 HP)
-- Ekans:
-	- Leer + HA x2
+- Ekans: Leer + HA x2

 Bug Catcher 2:
-- Weedle: Swap HA to slot 1 + HA + HA (or Tackle)
+- Caterpie: HA + HA or Tackle
 - Kakuna: HA x2-3 + Tackle x1-2
 - Caterpie: HA x2
 - Metapod: HA x2-3 + Tackle x1-2

-Bug Catcher 3: (if <4 HAs, save an HA on the Caterpie even if it takes an extra turn)
+> If under 4 HAs, save an HA on the Caterpie even if it takes an extra turn.

+Bug Catcher 3:
 - Caterpie: HA x2
 - Metapod: HA x3-5 + Tackle spam